fbpx

 3. What truth might I be afraid of saying or living out loud?

-Your throat chakra is your truth center.
+Your throat chakra is your truth centre.

 Most of the blocks from full self-expression are in your throat chakra.
 Throat problems like colds, bronchitis, throat infections, thyroid issues or even just clearing your throat a lot are often indicators that you are on a bit of a deeper journey with your self-expression or your life purpose.
+Having throat issues doesn’t mean you can’t find your voice.
+It just means the door is open for you to do exactly that.

 Love & Blessings,